caradryanl/CS385-Course-Project-2/README.md

 Resnet18 for cifar10 is now being trained on 26422 in tmux 114
-Resnet18 for fmnist is now being trained on 26422 in tmux 115
+Resnet18 for fmnist is now being trained on 26422 in tmux 115 VGG16 for cifar10 is now being trained on 26422 in tmux 116 VGG16 for fmnist is now being trained on 26422 in tmux 126